emanuel2718/redditUpvoteDownloader/README.md

 # TODO:

 - [x] make an option to pass the limit as an argument with -l flag
+- [x] add the option to save the file with the format: username_posttitle.extension
-- [ ] make flag -all to download all the upvoted posts no matter the subreddit
+- [x] make flag -all to download all the upvoted posts no matter the subreddit
 - [ ] refactor item post name to something more relevant
-- [ ] add the option to save the file with the format: username_posttitle.extension
 - [ ] add better error handling
 - [ ] add the option of downloading 'saved' videos
 - [ ] make instructions to change config.ini.example -> config.in
 - [ ] make table for arguments explanations in the README file
+- [ ] add test suite